Hoang-LamPham/ReflectanceRCWA/README.md

 # ReflectanceRCWA

-The repo is in [ScatteringM](https://github.com/Hoang-LamPham/ScatteringM/) and the notebook can be found in [RCWA](https://github.com/Hoang-LamPham/ScatteringM/tree/main/1RCWA)
+The repo is in [ScatteringM](https://github.com/Hoang-LamPham/ScatteringM/) and the notebook can be found in [RCWA module](https://github.com/Hoang-LamPham/ScatteringM/tree/main/1RCWA) of the project.

+### Introduction
 We present an efficient RCWA simulation of 3D multilayers with bottom homogeneous layers.

 In practical applications of biosensing, optical diffuser, solar cells, photo-dectectors, nanostructures are composed of top gratings and bottom homogeneous layers